croquet/worldcore/README.md

 * Execute these commands one-by-one (we do not show the output here, only the commands)

-      > cd worldcore/examples/wctest
+      > cd worldcore/tutorial/tutorial1
       > npm i
       > npm start

   This command will not stop until you press ctrl-c.
 It will continually rebuild files as you edit them.

-* Open http://localhost:1234/ in a web browser to see the "wctest" example app
+* Open http://localhost:1234/ in a web browser to see the "tutorial1" example app

 ## Modify and test Worldcore packages